syk2021/cpsc482/code.md

     evaluate the solutions, but in the case that a problem description is changed, test cases can help the system develop more correct outputs.
-Studies such as Zhang et al. (2023) suggest that applying a planning algorithm in the transformer generation process may be helpful, as ideal code generation "[would] stop early in the generation process" when it realizes that output would be wrong and "bias the generation process towards generating successful programs" that would ultimately pass more test cases.
+Studies such as Zhang et al. (2023) suggest that applying a planning algorithm in the transformer generation process may be helpful, as ideal code generation "[would] stop early in the generation process" when it realizes that output would be wrong and "[would] bias the generation process towards generating successful programs" that would ultimately pass more test cases.
 In addition, improved natural language processing techniques may be helpful.
 As pointed out by Hendler (2023), human programmers use mnemonic variable names and include comments that explain their code.
 Just as how these variable names and comments help human programmers understand code written by